harshitha-gowda25/Sign-Language-Detector/README.md

 Technologies Used:

+1. Python
+2. OpenCV
-Python, OpenCV, TensorFlow/Keras (for deep learning model), MediaPipe (for hand tracking)
+3. TensorFlow/Keras (for deep learning model)
+4. MediaPipe (for hand tracking)